dschewchenko/permask/README.md

 ### Use bitmask utilities:

 **Functions:**
-- `createBitmask({ group: number, read: boolean, write: boolean, delete: boolean, update: boolean }): number` - creates a bitmask from an options.
+- `createBitmask({ group: number, read: boolean, create: boolean, delete: boolean, update: boolean }): number` - creates a bitmask from an options.
-- `parseBitmask(bitmask: number): { group: number, read: boolean, write: boolean, delete: boolean, update: boolean }` - parses a bitmask and returns an object.
+- `parseBitmask(bitmask: number): { group: number, read: boolean, create: boolean, delete: boolean, update: boolean }` - parses a bitmask and returns an object.
 - `getPermissionGroup(bitmask: number): number` - returns a group number from a bitmask.
 - `getPermissionAccess(bitmask: number): number` - returns an access number from a bitmask.
 - `hasPermissionGroup(bitmask: number, group: number): boolean` - checks if a bitmask has a specific group.